MapStory/mapstory-community/items/Editing-Status-Display.md

+## User Story

+As a user, I need a StoryLayer detail page that provides overview of the data provided in a StoryLayer, and the status of its community editing work.
+The information displayed on the StoryLayer detail page should help a user make 2 decisions 1) Can/should I edit it to make it more complete and accurate?
+And, can/should I use it in a MapStory?

 ## Requirements/spec

-The purpose of the "StoryLayer detail page" is to provie a user with a overview of the data provided in a StoryLayer, and the status of its community editing work.
-The information displayed on the StoryLayer detail page should help a user make 2 decisions 1) Can/should they edit it to make it more complete and accurate?
-And, can/should they use it in a MapStory?

 Currently, the StoryLayer detail page provides a user with basic metadata and a summary of how many times the layer has been edited, and by how many users.